 An archaeological desktop review of the road access plans was conducted in July of 2011 to assess potential conflicts and make recommendations.
 This was done in conjunction with ongoing Archaeological assessments conducted annually for the debris and dust mitigation work.
-Portions of the new road construction were recommended for Archaeological Impact Assessment work.
-These assessments will be conducted prior to construction and the results incorporated into the project as required.
+Portions of the new road construction were recommended for an on ground assessment.
+This assessment will be conducted prior to construction and the results incorporated into the project as required.

-B. ATMOSPHERIC IMPACTS
+B. Atmospheric Impacts